ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 ```
 Explanation:
 'a' is pointing towards id of '5'.
-b = a : 'b' is a copycat of 'a', so 'b' is pointing towards '5'.
+b = a : 'b' is a copycat of 'a', so 'b' is pointing towards id of '5'.
-b = 5 : 'b' is pointing towards '5'.
+b = 5 : This creates a new pointer 'b' which will point towards '5'.
 Hence the output.

 B.